-Long Beach is one of the most dog-friendly cities around and is home to over 100,000 dogs!
+Long Beach is one of the most dog-friendly cities and is home to over 100,000 dogs!
 There are all kinds of meet-ups and dog-friendly events that you can enjoy with your puppy.
 And speaking from experience, these things are 100% more enjoyable when you have a solid relationship with your dog!

-We have some tips as you start puppy training plus recommendations for parks and trails in Long Beach that are great for leash training and getting acquainted with the outside world.
+We have some tips as you start puppy training, plus recommendations for parks and trails in Long Beach that are great for leash training and getting acquainted with the outside world.
 Let’s get started!

 How to Start Puppy Training